How to Increase Blog Traffic in 2025: 7 Proven Strategies

 You own your list.
 No algorithm can take it away.
 And when you publish a new post, you can send it straight to people who already said they want to hear from you.

-- Create a simple freebie: checklist, guide, printable, or email series
+• Create a freebie: checklist, guide, printable, or email series (e.g., 10 Blog Niche Ideas PDF).

-- Use MailerLite — it’s beginner-friendly and free up to 1,000 subs
+• Use Systeme.io to build your list — it’s beginner-friendly and free up to 1,000 subs

 Free plugin idea: Check out MailOptin or Hustle if your theme doesn’t include forms.